Package Leaflet: Information for the User

 Ulipristal Stada is a film-coated tablet, round, biconvex, 9.0 - 9.2 mm in diameter, white in color, marked with "U30" on one side.

-Ulipristal Stada is marketed in a transparent PVC/PVDC/aluminum blister pack containing 1 tablet.
+Ulipristal Stada is marketed in a box containing a transparent PVC/PVDC/aluminum blister pack with 1 tablet.

 Frederic Mompou, 5